iProgramMC/NanoShellOS/doc/coding_style.md

 ```

 #### Function names
-For function names, use `CamelCase`.
+For function names, use `PascalCase`.
 Preferably, add a short namespace string such as `Ke` or `Mm` to separate it from other code.
 Use `Ke` if it modifies the kernel's state significantly

 Use descriptive verbs in function names, and use verbose names unless it's more appropriate to not do so.